imnaqihassan/imnaqihassan/README.md

-- 👋 Hi, I’m @imnaqihassan
+- 👋 Hi, I’m NaqiHassan
-- 👀 I’m interested in learning new technologies
+- 👀 I’m interested in learning new technologies and businesses
 - 🌱 I’m currently learning Full stack development
 - 💞️ I’m looking to collaborate on front-end development projects
 - 📫 You can reach me at imnaqihassan@gmail.com